6 Fertility Exercises to Support Your Reproductive Health

 What types of exercise are best for fertility?

 Moderate-intensity exercise is generally considered beneficial for fertility.
-Walking, swimming, cycling, yoga, Pilates, and light strength training all support reproductive health by improving circulation and helping to regulate hormones.
+Walking, swimming, cycling, yoga, Pilates, and light strength training all support reproductive health by improving circulation and helping to regulate your hormones.
 These activities also support a healthy body weight — an important factor in both ovulation and sperm production.
 Research suggests aiming for approximately 150 minutes of moderate activity per week as a general guideline.

 Can exercising too much hurt my chances of conceiving?